JonathanHoward86/BackendDevProject/README.md

 Configure the database connection string in the Authentication class constructor.
 Adjust minimum password length and other validation rules in the RegisterModel class.

+Acknowledgments

+The automated test scripts in this repository were created by Jonathan Howard, an aspiring software developer with expertise in Agile Software Development and proficiency in various programming languages.